aidudezzz/deepbots-tutorials/README.md

             poleAngle = 0.0
 ```

-Finally, we return a list containing all four values we created earlier/
+Finally, we return a list containing all four values we created earlier.

 ```python
         return [cartPosition, cartVelocity, poleAngle, endpointVelocity]
 ```

-Now for something simpler, we will define the *get_reward()* method, which simply returns
+Now for something simpler, we will define the `get_reward()` method, which simply returns
-1 for each step.
+`1` for each step.
 Usually reward functions are more elaborate, but for this problem it is simply
-defined as the agent getting +1 for each step it manages to keep the pole from falling.
+defined as the agent getting a +1 reward for each step it manages to keep the pole from falling.

 ```python
     def get_reward(self, action=None):